f5devcentral/access-solutions/environment/ad_api.rst

 **METHOD - DELETE**

 The DELETE method removed the user account from Active Directory.
-The following attributes are passed as a query string to delete the user account.

 - useridentity(saMAccountName)